The Mystical Power of Scent

 “It’s kind of amazing the way the perfume goes past simply nontoxic into actual homeopathic, Ayurvedic, and even mystical benefits,” says GP.
 “And those mystical/spiritual/emotional effects are incredibly fun to learn about.”

 At the core of edition 01, winter are sacred resins, Little explains: “Elements like the frankincense and the benzoin have been regarded as important and spiritual by religious traditions from Christianity, Hinduism, Islam, Buddhism, and Judaism to a number of American Indian religions,” he says.
 “We used a lot of those elements in 01, so it’s very cleansing and clearing, almost like a liquid smudge stick.”
-Frankincense, for instance, is deeply purifying and widely used to clear the energy within sacred spaces; it’s also calming, wound-healing, and thought to drive away fevers, coughs, and colds.
-Benzoin (from tree bark) has been used for centuries to heighten spirituality and ease depression; in homeopathy, it’s used in treating liver and digestive issues.
+Frankincense, for instance, is deeply purifying and widely used to clear the energy within sacred spaces; it’s also calming.
+Benzoin (from tree bark) has been used for centuries to heighten spirituality.

 Another major note in 01, rock-rose-shrub (labdanum), is also a resin.
 “It’s a very sensual note, with amber and a balsamic sweetness,” says Little.
 “We used it to give the fragrance a sense of warmth and comfort, and for a sort of haunting quality—a memorableness.”
 In traditional healing, it’s a calming element, used when the soul has stepped out of its comfort zone, to bring it back to inner peace.
 In homeopathy, it treats fear, anxiety, nightmares, and panic.